How Much Does Custom Software Cost in the UK?

 VAT recoverability.
 If your business is VAT-registered, the VAT charged on software development services is input VAT and can be reclaimed.
 A £60,000 + VAT project carries a headline cost of £72,000, but the effective cost to a VAT-registered business is £60,000.
 This applies to development, maintenance, and hosting services.
 It's a straightforward 20% effective reduction on the real cost.

 IR35 and engagement models.
 Hiring a freelance developer directly exposes your business to IR35 compliance risk and administrative overhead.
 HMRC's employment status rules can be complex to navigate, and getting them wrong carries penalties.
-Working through an established agency or consultancy simplifies the engagement: the agency handles its own compliance, and you have a clear commercial contract for services delivered.
+Working through an established agency or consultancy simplifies the engagement.
+The agency handles its own compliance, and you have a clear commercial contract for services delivered.
+This also touches on digital sovereignty: who controls your code, your data, and the relationship with the people who build your systems.

 Note: This is practical guidance, not tax advice.
 Confirm VAT treatment and IR35 implications with your accountant for your specific situation.